Icofunding/Legal/Privacy Policy (EN).md

 The user undertakes to notify as soon as possible any modification and rectification of his/her personal data for ICOFUNDING to keep its processing activities records updated at all times.

-By virtue of ICOFUNDING´s legitimate interest, your data may be used to send you commercial correspondence, including via electronic means related to the services promoted by ICOFUNDING.
-You may object to the processing of your personal data for such commercial communications purpose by sending an email to info@icofunding.com.
+By virtue of ICOFUNDING's legitimate interest, your data may be used to send you commercial correspondence, including via electronic means related to the services promoted by ICOFUNDING.
+You may object to the processing of your personal data for such commercial communications purpose by sending an email to info@cgs.vote.

+Last update JULY 16th, 2018.